andrewharvey/asgs2pgsql/README.md

 schema.

 # Known Issues
-* You may run into issue [described here](http://postgis.org/documentation/manual-2.0/ch07.html#id2823352).
+* You may run into the issue [described here](http://postgis.org/documentation/manual-2.0/ch07.html#id2823352).